ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Producing messages using the REST producer API
 {: #rest_produce_messages}

-Use the v2 endpoint of the producer API to send messages of type text, binary, JSON, or avro to topics.
+Use the v2 endpoint of the producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
 The v2 endpoint allows you to use the {{site.data.keyword.messagehub}} Schema Registry by specifying the schema for the avro data type.

-The following code shows an example of sending a message of text type using curl:
+The following code shows an example of sending a message of `text` type using curl:

 ```text
 curl -v -X POST \